Supporting existing kiritaki (clients) through the transition

 Kiritaki cannot access group-based therapy through both the ISSC and Sensitive Claims Service during the transition period.

-- Applications for group-based therapy (including DBT) under the new Sensitive Claims Service contract will open in February 2025.
+- Applications for group-based therapy (including DBT) under the new Sensitive Claims Service contract will open on 3 February 2025.
+Refer to the Operational Guidelines for the Sensitive Claims Service for further information about applying to deliver group-based therapy.

 - New outcome measures will be used and collected when kiritaki transition to the Sensitive Claims Service (as per the requirements of the Sensitive Claims Service contract).